Other Names: Xalkori®

 How to Take Your Medication

 - Missed dose: If you miss a dose, take it as soon as you think about it.
-If it is within 6 hours to your next dose, then skip the missed dose and go back to your normal schedule.
-Do not take 2 doses at the same time or extra doses.
+If it is within 6 hours to your next dose, then skip the missed dose and take your next dose at the regular time and contact your physician.
+Do not take 2 doses at the same time and do not double up on the next dose.

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.